Thank you for sending your enquiry! One of our team members will contact you shortly.

 Bullet Points and Lists

-- Use bullet points and numbering.
+- Using bullet points and numbered lists in government documents.

-The Construction and Use of Tables
+The Construction and Use of Tables for Government

-- Modifying tables (such as adding and removing columns and rows, and creating headers common to several columns).
+- Modifying government tables (such as adding and removing columns and rows, and creating headers common to several columns).

-- The use of headers and footers.
+- The use of headers and footers in government documents.

 Excel